Getting Started

 YC Career Outcomes

 The Office of Career Strategy collects information about Yale College graduates.
 This tool allows users to search outcomes by year and major.
-Please visit Statistics & Reports for more information on detailed reports.
+Please visit Statistics & Reports for more information on our data collection.

 Helpful Tips for the Interactive Tool:

-• There is no Enter or Submit Button Results will appear automatically with your selections
+• There is no Enter or Submit Button, results will appear automatically

-• The tool will return results with at least five responses – For small majors, choosing ‘All Years’ is more likely to show results
+• The tool returns results with at least five responses.
+For small majors, choose ‘All Years’ is to show results

-• To ensure confidentiality, results are reported in the aggregate and more granular data is not available through this tool.
+• To ensure confidentiality, results are reported in the aggregate

-• First Destination Summaries are based on the knowledge rate of graduate outcomes six months after graduation according to National Association of Colleges and Employers guidelines.
+• First Destination summaries are based on the Knowledge Rate of graduate outcomes six months after graduation according to National Association of Colleges and Employers (NACE) guidelines.

 • If you require additional information contact the Office of Career Strategy